renglo/tank/CLOUD_README.md

 ### Step 1b: (ALTERNATIVE STEP) CREATING INSTALLER USER IN THIRD PARTY AWS ACCOUNT

 Ask the third party Admin to
-1. Create a user
+1. Create a user (tt_dev)
-2. Create a user group
+2. Create a user group (tt_dev_group)
 3. Assign the AWS managed role "AdministratorAccess" to the user group
 4. Assign the user to that user group
     In order to do this, they'll have to create a group.
 The group will have assigned the role, the user will be assinged to that group.
-5. Create the Acess Key ID and Secret Access Key that will allow the app to gain access
+5. Create the Acess Key ID and Secret Access Key that will allow the app to gain access (select : Local Code)

 ### Step 2: Create AWS Profile